rich-newman/typescript-analyzer-eslint-prettier/docs/setupjsdoc.md

 ## Overview

 ESLint has a [plugin to lint JSDoc comments in JavaScript code](https://www.npmjs.com/package/eslint-plugin-jsdoc).
 The instructions below show how to set this up so it can be used in the TypeScript Analyzer.
+These instructions work in Visual Studio 2017, Visual Studio 2019 and Visual Studio 2022.

 ## Instructions